internetarchive/dweb-archive/README.md

 * originals - saved copies of some example Archive pages and metadata to allow comparisom with HTML generated
 * archive.html - main file for displaying archive (detail or search) pages
 * archive.js - top level for creating archive-bundle.js
-* bootloader.html - entry point to the dweb, loads decentralized transport, and resolves a URL as a name
 * dweb-archive-styles.css - CSS styles for dweb, note that it uses standard archive styles for most
 * LICENSE - standard GNU Affero licence
 * webpack.config.js - defines bundling, and in particular which files are needed for the distribution